Deopen/LanChat/README.md

 This Program requairs MySql Server and Client and JDBC driver

 NOTE [ IMPORTANT ] :
-This Program Requairs some icon ans sounds , To download whole package , please visit : https://code.google.com/p/deopen-lan-chat/
+This Program Requairs some icon and sounds .
+To download whole package , please visit : https://code.google.com/p/deopen-lan-chat/

 ====================================================================================